information-sharing-networks/signalsd/README.md

 new sql queries are added in
 sql/queries

-use `sqlc generate` from the root of the project to regenerate the type save go code
+use `sqlc generate` from the root of the project to regenerate the type safe go code after adding or altering any queries